marci-pires/WikiHadatac/HADatAc-Training.md

 ### Resources:

-## Module 2 - Ingesting the Data/Metadata from your own study
+## Module 2 - Getting Your First Study In

+### Short Description: - Ingesting the Data/Metadata from your own study

 ### Learning Outcomes: